mgood7123/StackAllocator/README.md

 the destructor `~Allocator` deallocates all allocated memory via the `alloc<T>()` function

+`dealloc(void*)` deallocates an object obtained via `alloc<T>()`, passing `nullptr`, `NULL`, or `0` does nothing, `please note that, due to address recycling by allocators, it is UB to pass an object that has previously been deallocated, or an object not obtained by this instance`

+NOTE: `dealloc(void*)` can be used to `manually free memory immediately` instead of `freeing all at once at`, this `may` improve performance if we have too many objects being freed at one time

 multiple instances of `SA::Allocator` can co-exist and hold their own allocations

+`SA::AllocatorWithMemUsage` is an allocator that additionally keeps track of memory usage and provides pointer logging

+`allocWithVerboseAllocationTracking` additionally instructs the `Page` to log its allocation tracking

+`allocWithVerboseAllocationTrackingAndVerboseContents` additionally instructs the `Page` to `output the contents` of the `entire allocation` upon `deletion`, in addition to logging its allocation tracking

+`SA::DefaultAllocatorWithMemUsage` is a type alias for `SA::AllocatorWithMemUsage<SA::PageList<4096>>`

+multiple instances of `SA::AllocatorWithMemUsage` can co-exist and hold their own allocations

+`SA::AllocatorBase` is the base class of both `SA::Allocator` and `SA::AllocatorWithMemUsage`

+`SA::AllocatorBase` is just an empty structure

 ## example